xiaoyang-sde/knowledge-base/docs/computer-systems/03-optimization.md

 ## Capabilities and Limitations of Optimizing Compilers

 Compilers must be careful to apply only safe optimizations to a program.
-The resuling program must have the exact same behavior as the unoptimized version.
+The resulting program must have the exact same behavior as the unoptimized version.

 - Memory aliasing: Two pointers may designate the same memory location.
 - Side effect: The function that modifies some part of the global program state.